 confidential to the extent possible.
 If the matter needs to be shared

-with other appropriate individuals, the student shall be notified.
+with other appropriate individuals, the student will be notified.

 - If the